emc-mongoose/mongoose/doc/design/recycle_mode.md

 The items are processed multiple times in the recycle mode.
 For example, the file may be updated several times.
 The result of each next update operation is different.
-So the Load Controller doesn't output the items info on the fly but keeps the latest items info in the memory.
+So the Load Step Context doesn't output the items info on the fly but keeps the latest items info in the memory.
 The processed items info is dumped at the test step finish in the recycle mode (once for each item).